 When a new process is developed and tested, it can be incorporated into the company's normal operations, which results in not needing a separate section for it, she said.
 This is what will happen with socio-biodiversity.
 But with waste and water, for example, we still have a lot to do.

-Get more information, fact and figures about Natura Cosmeticos, click here for the Natura Cosmeticos overview.
+Get more information, facts and figures about Natura Cosmeticos, click here for the Natura Cosmeticos overview.